Ali Khamenei: Literature and art

-He has expressed interest in studying novels and stories since childhood and studied various novels of the world.
+Khamenei expressed interest in studying novels and stories since childhood and studied various novels of the world.
 He was "fascinated by Jean-Paul Sartre and Bertrand Russell" in his youth.
-He praised the works of Mikhail Sholokhov, Aleksey Konstantinovich Tolstoy, Honoré de Balzac, and Michel Zévaco.
-He said that Victor Hugo's Les Misérables "is the best novel that has been written in history".
+He praised the works of Mikhail Sholokhov, Aleksey N. Tolstoy, Honoré de Balzac, and Michel Zévaco.
+He said that Victor Hugo's Les Misérables is "the best novel that has been written in history".
 He explained:

 I've read The Divine Comedy.
 I have read Amir Arsalan.
 I have also read A Thousand and One Nights ...
-[But] Les Misérables is a miracle in the novel writing world...
+[But] Les Misérables is a miracle in the novel writing world ...
 I have repeatedly said, go read Les Misérables once.
-This Les Misérables is a book of sociology, a book of history, a book of criticism, divine book, a book of love and feeling.
+This Les Misérables is a book of sociology, a book of history, a book of criticism, [a] divine book, a book of love and feeling.

 Khamenei suggested reading The Grapes of Wrath to "an audience of writers and artists" and Uncle Tom's Cabin to the high-level state managers as he thought it shed light on the history of the United States:

 Isn't this the government that massacred the original native inhabitants of the land of America?
 That wiped out the American Indians? ...
 Today, one of the most tragic works of art is Uncle Tom's Cabin ...
 This book still lives after almost 200 years.

-Khamenei is fluent in Arabic in addition to his native languages, Persian and Azerbaijani.
-He has translated several books into Persian from Arabic, including the works of the Egyptian political theorist Sayyid Qutb.
-When it comes to poetry, in Mashhad, he used to participate in literary associations along with known poets and used to critique poems.
-Writing some poems himself, he chose the pseudonym Amin for himself.
-In the field of music, he is known to have a good singing voice and plays the tar, a traditional Iranian stringed instrument.
+Khamenei was fluent in Arabic in addition to his native languages, Persian and Azerbaijani.
+He translated several books into Persian from Arabic, including the works of the Egyptian political theorist Sayyid Qutb.

+In late 1996, following a fatwa by Khamenei stating that music education corrupts the minds of young children and is against Islam, many music schools were closed and music instruction to children under the age of 16 was banned by public establishments (although private instruction continued).
+However, Khamenei was also known to have a good singing voice and played the tar, a traditional Iranian stringed instrument.